 2016 Oilers Season Preview

-The Oilers play all their home games at Rexall Place, located in Edmonton, Alberta, Canada.
-When filled to capacity, the third oldest NHL arena holds over 16,500 loyal Oilers fans.
-Rexall Place is also the home to the Edmonton Rush of the National Lacrosse League and the Edmonton Oil Kings of the WHL.
+The Oilers play all their home games at Rogers Place, located in Edmonton, Alberta, Canada.
+When filled to capacity, the brand new arena holds over 18,500 loyal Oilers fans.
+Rogers Place is also the home to the Edmonton Oil Kings of the WHL.
 The arena also hosts many of the top entertainment acts throughout the year.
-The Edmonton Oilers home bench is on the Rexall Place rink side in front of sections 118-119.
-Rexall Place parking information is covered in our Oilers event guide.
+The Edmonton Oilers home bench is on the Rogers Place rink side in front of sections 102-101.
+Rogers Place parking information is covered in our Oilers event guide.

 Oilers vs. Flames